Stormgate

-Stormgate is an upcoming real-time strategy video game developed by Frost Giant Studios.
+Stormgate is a 2025 real-time strategy video game developed by Frost Giant Studios.

 Gameplay

 Stormgate is a real-time strategy game set in a post-apocalyptic world.
 As standard for the genre, players concurrently gather resources, build bases and troops, and upgrade assets.
 The game will be free-to-play with free and monetized content.
-It is being developed to make typically complex genre accessible to new audiences while providing the option of balanced, competitive one-on-ones for more advanced players.
+It is being developed to make a typically complex genre accessible to new audiences while providing the option of balanced, competitive one-on-ones for more advanced players.

 Development

 Former Blizzard developers Tim Morten and Tim Campbell founded Frost Giant Studios in October 2020 with intention to build an accessible real-time strategy game.
 Morten previously was StarCraft II: Legacy of the Void's production lead, and Campbell had been Warcraft III: The Frozen Throne's campaign lead designer.
 They raised nearly $5 million in seed funding, an additional $5 million in March 2021, and $25 million in its January 2022 Series A funding.
 Frost Giant debuted Stormgate in June 2022.
-An open beta is planned for 2023.
+A closed beta started during December 2023.
+Stormgate became available for early access on Steam on July 30, 2024, and was fully released on August 5, 2025.

+Reception

+Reviewing Stormgate for IGN, Leana Hafer wrote: "Stormgate still has a long road ahead of it, but it's already a special game, combining the familiar and the fresh into a satisfying RTS experience."